gsmartensson/brain_age_prediction_public/README.md

 ### Installation

 **Download brain_age python scripts**
-- Open a terminal and cd to the folder where you wish to install avra and clone repository:
+- Open a terminal and cd to the folder where you wish to install the tool and clone repository:
 ```
 cd /path/to/your/installation/folder
 git clone https://github.com/gsmartensson/brain_age_prediction_public.git